Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

 - Roast leaves of aloe vera and take the juice out of them.

 - Add honey and clove powder to it.

 - Give a teaspoon of this, twice a day, to the child.

 Onions facilitate the melting of phlegm in people suffering from severe cough.
 It is also believed to treat persistent cough and cold (19).

 - Mix one teaspoon of the allium cepa juice with one and a half teaspoon of honey and leave it for two to three hours.

 - Give this mix twice a day for cold and cough.

 30. Abrus precatorius

-The root of abrus precatorius or crab’s eye, as it is commonly known, can help fight a cough and cold.
+The leaves of abrus precatorius or crab’s eye, as it is commonly known, is believed to help relieve cough and cold (20).